-Likewise, we want to make sure the non-incapacitated spouse is taken care during the incapacity, particularly if they are financially dependent on the disabled spouse.
+Likewise, we want to make sure the non-incapacitated spouse is taken care of during the incapacity, particularly if they are financially dependent on the disabled spouse.
 And, if the disabled spouse passes, the surviving spouse should have enough assets in the future.

 Some concerns when drafting a trust for a disabled spouse include: